New Providence, Bahamas: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be sure to find the necessary kind.
-The vast majority of adapters for sale now are simply plugs and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types A and B. Ensure that you get the necessary kind.
+The majority of adapters available online are simply plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most countries.

 What to wear/what to pack: